 Just like the pre-portioned meal delivery services that have taken off in recent years, investing in this tier requires minimal prep work.
 Select meals based on your dietary preferences and the proper ingredients, in just the right amounts, are delivered with instructions for you to prepare.
 The “do-it-with-me” investor may select a target risk fund or model, after determining his/her own risk tolerance level.

-According to the data from the Plan Sponsor Council of America’s 2016 survey report, 89% of plans are missing a Target Risk Suite.
+According to the data from the Profit Sponsor Council of America’s 2017 survey report, 91% of plans are missing a Target Risk Suite.
 We believe the “do-it-with-me” investor is being under-served.

 While complicated and time consuming, making your own dinner from scratch gives you total control of the menu – from recipe, ingredient selection, measurement and preparation.
 The “do-it-myself” investor will manage their retirement investment allocation by choosing funds from the core menu.